Koldskaal/WorldforgedItemTracker/README.md

 This ensures everyone in your party has a **complete, collective record of item locations**.

 ## Usage
+- Left-click a waypoint on the map to mark it as picked up.
-- **Deleting a waypoint** - Right-click a waypoint on the map to delete it.
+- Right-click a waypoint on the map to delete it.

 ## Slash Commands
 Base command: `/wfit` or `/worldforged`